tableau/ts-checked-fsm/Readme.md

 Typescript 3.0+ or equivalent bundler loader (e.g. ts-loader for webpack).

 ## Installation
-Add ts-state-machine as a dependency in your package.json.
+Add ts-checked-fsm as a dependency in your package.json.

 ## Building